 I cannot believe that this is the same person who later spoke at bridal fairs on behalf of Wedgwood China, was interviewed on a TV morning show about her book and successfully walked 500 miles through Spain on The Camino.

 Is brown the new black?
-Is sixty the new forty?
+Is 60 the new 40?
 I don’t have to worry about that right now.
 By the time it’s resolved, I’ll probably just be catching up with the trend.
 I’ll wait to see what blooms next and take it from there.